quoclieu/streaks/README.md

 Screenshot:
 ![Alt text](./screenshot.png?raw=true "screen shot")

-Check it out here: https://quoclieu.github.io/streaks
+Check it out here: https://streaks-clone.netlify.app

 This project is not affiliated with the official iOS Streaks app.
 I enjoyed using the the official app daily so decided to build a web app clone of it for fun.

 Built using React.

-All data is stored in localStorage.